-Each child has a form teacher who is responsible for their day to day wellbeing and pastoral care.
+Each child has a form teacher and in the Upper School they also have a tutor who is responsible for their day to day wellbeing and pastoral care.

 The system is strengthened by Heads of Year and Heads of Section who also support the pupils and the staff team.
 The school nurses and the School Counsellor also pay a key role.
 The pastoral care system is overseen by the Assistant Head Pastoral who is also a DDSL.